These eggplant noodles are a fantastic low carb alternative to pasta! Healthy, vegetarian and super tasty – with a great texture, too!

 This dish is a great size to serve for lunch – but of you want to make it into a larger meal then you could just add some cooked meat like chicken, bacon, or beef!
 I was really impressed with the texture of the eggplant noodles – they are way more like regular spaghetti than zoodles or shirataki.
 I'm converted!!

-- 1 large eggplant peeled and cut into noodles
+- 1 large eggplant, peeled

 - 2 tbs olive oil